ainokyto/sei-project-01/README.md

 # Space Invaders - GA Project One

-My first dev project for the Software Engineering Immersive course and also my first project using JavaScript.
+My first dev project for the Software Engineering Immersive course and also my first ever project using JavaScript.

 ![game-screenshot](./assets/screenshots/start.png)